vygral/vygral.github.io/README.md

 # Vygralia

 I tend to do things which push me further forward.
+email: vygralia@gmail.com

 # Examples of my past projects